Olivier Danos is working with researchers on developing a non-invasive test that could detect MCI and early Alzheimer’s.

 Recently, the Alzheimer’s Drug Discovery Foundation gave researchers a $3.5 million award for promising early detection Alzheimer’s tests.
-We speak to Olivier Danos, who is working with researchers on developing a non-invasive test that could detect MCI and early Alzheimer’s.
+We speak to Olivier Danos, who is working with researchers on developing a non-invasive test that could detect mild cognitive impairment (MCI) and early Alzheimer’s.

 If you find our articles and interviews helpful, please consider becoming a supporting member of our community.